If you’re interested in purchasing a property, you may have also heard about stamp duty

 • 12% SDLT for the price portion exceeding £1,500,001

-Stamp duty rates are different depending on whether or not you are a first time buyer and the type of property you are purchasing.
+Stamp duty rates are different depending on whether or not you are a first-time buyer and the type of property you are purchasing.

-How Much Stamp Duty Do First Time Home Buyers Pay?
+How Much Stamp Duty Do First-Time Home Buyers Pay?

-As of 1 July 2021, the rate of stamp duty applicable to first time buyers is zero for properties up to £300,000.
-For properties with a value of up to £500,000, first time buyers pay 5% SDLT for the portion of the price exceeding £300,001.
+As of 1 July 2024, first-time buyers pay no stamp duty for properties up to £300,000.
+For properties valued between £300,001 and £500,000, first-time buyers pay 5% SDLT on the portion of the price exceeding £300,000.

-For example, if you are buying a first home worth £300,000, you will pay 0 stamp duty.
-If the value of the home is £350,000, you will pay 5% stamp duty for the portion of the price from £300,001 to £350,000.
+For example, if you are buying a first home worth £300,000, no stamp duty is due.
+However, if the home costs £350,000, you will pay a 5% stamp duty on the portion from £300,001 to £350,000.

 How Much Stamp Duty Do You Pay for a Second Home?